Persian traditional music

 Due to the exchange of musical science throughout history, many of Iran's classical modes are related to those of its neighboring cultures.

 Iran's classical art music continues to function as a spiritual tool, as it has throughout history, and much less of a recreational activity.
-It belongs for the most part to the social elite, as opposed to the folkloric and popular music, in which the society as a whole participates.
+It belongs, for the most part, to the social elite, as opposed to the folkloric and popular music, in which the society as a whole participates.
 However, components of Iran's classical music have also been incorporated into folk and pop music compositions.

 History

 The history of musical development in Iran dates back thousands of years.
-Archaeological records attributed to "pre-Iranian" civilizations, such as those of Elam in the southwest and of Oxus in the northeast, demonstrate musical traditions in the prehistoric times.
+Archaeological records attributed to "pre-Iranian" civilizations, such as those of Elam in the southwest and of Oxus in the northeast, demonstrate musical traditions in prehistoric times.

 Little is known about the music of the classical Iranian empires of the Medes, the Achaemenids, and the Parthians.
 However, an elaborate musical scene is revealed through various fragmentary documents, including those that were observed at the court and in public theaters and those that accompanied religious rituals and battle preparations.
 Jamshid, a king in Iranian mythology, is credited with the "invention" of music.

 The history of Sasanian music is better documented than the earlier periods, and the names of various instruments and court musicians from the reign of the Sasanians have been attested.
-Under the Sasanian rule, modal music was developed by a highly celebrated poet-musician of the court named Barbad, who is remembered in many documents.
+Under the Sasanian rule, modal music was developed by a poet-musician of the court named Barbad, who is remembered in many documents.
 He may have invented the lute and the musical tradition that was to transform into the forms of dastgah and maqam.
 He has been credited to have organized a musical system consisting of seven "royal modes" (xosrovāni), 30 derived modes (navā), and 360 melodies (dāstān).

-"Khosrau II was a great patron of music, and his most famous court musician, Barbod, was said to have developed a musical system with seven modal structures (known as the Royal Modes), thirty derivative modes, and 365 melodies, associated with the days of the week, month and year"[17].
+Khosrau II was a great patron of music, and his court musician, Barbod, was said to have developed a musical system with seven modal structures (known as the Royal Modes), thirty derivative modes, and 365 melodies, associated with the days of the week, month and year".

 Iran's academic classical music, in addition to preserving melody types attributed to Sasanian musicians, is based on the theories of sonic aesthetics as expounded by the likes of Iranian musical theorists in the early centuries of after the Muslim conquest of the Sasanian Empire, most notably Avicenna, Farabi, Qotb-ed-Din Shirazi, and Safi-ed-Din Urmawi.